 Scheduling a Test

 If your online course requires proctored testing, the PSC Testing Centers are ready lend a helping hand.
 Scheduling an appointment to take an exam at the Pensacola, Warrington, or South Santa Rosa Testing Center is easy.
 Students can schedule tests and pay associated fees online 24/7 (if applicable) with a computer or mobile device.
 Students living close to one of these locations will find this service to be a real time saver.
 Note that testing appointments at the Milton and Century Testing Centers must be made by phone.
 PSC Testing Centers appreciate the needs of online learners and seek to accommodate all students in the most efficient manner available.
 To learn more about testing in online courses, students may consult their instructor, call the eLearning Department (850-484-1238), the Pensacola Testing Center (850-484-1656), or visit the PSC Testing Center online.
 Click here to schedule your next exam.

-At PSC, students enrolled in math, writing emphasis, beginning physics, or beginning chemistry courses have access to virtual tutoring in a fully online and interactive environment.
-Virtual tutors have access to all the textbooks used in PSC classes so students can ask questions directly related to their homework assignments or other course requirements.
-If homework is not from a textbook, students may send their question to a tutor in a number of ways (speech, email, chat, etc.).
-After receiving the question, the tutor will work through the problem with the student.
-Virtual tutors can address multiple learning styles and will work with the student one-on-one in real-time.
-Earlier this year, PSC won the coveted Bellwether Award for its virtual tutoring service.
-For more information, including a brief video, please click here.
+At PSC, students enrolled in math, writing emphasis, beginning physics, or beginning chemistry courses may connect with a tutor in a fully interactive, online environment.
+Virtual tutors have access to textbooks used in PSC classes, enabling students to ask questions related to homework assignments and other class requirements.
+If homework is not from a textbook, the student may speak, email, or chat their question to the virtual tutor.
+After receiving a question, the tutor will work through the problem, prompting the student to answer questions and interact throughout the process.
+Virtual tutors can address multiple learning styles and will work one-on-one with students in real-time.
+In late 2017, PSC won the prestigious Bellweather Award for its Virtual Tutoring Service.
+Click here for additional information.